Ryan-Holben/Ryan-Holben.github.io/_posts/2016-08-21-installing-tex-on-mac.md

 <hr>
 ## LaTeX installation on MacOS is outdated
 If you're on Windows, you can simply use [MiKTeX](http://miktex.org/), and any dependencies will be automatically downloaded as you need them.
 How nice!
-On MacOS, however, your options are either bloat or tedious, tedious pain.
+On MacOS, however, your options are to either accept bloat or tedious, tedious pain.
 You can:

 * Install [MacTeX](https://tug.org/mactex/mactex-download.html) which will include every package, and work.
 As impressive as that is, that's roughly 3-4 gigabytes split among over 100k files on your disk.